draihal/django_store/README.md

 # Django Store
-> This is a simple online store on Django.
+> This is a simple online store on Django built for learning.

 ## About
 This is a Store powered by django with simple cart.